aatwi/tutorials/spring-inmemory-testing/README.md

 1. Find a way to inject an Implementation of BookRepository similar to what Spring does.

 ### Illustration

+To remove the dependency on SpringBoot, we need to do the following:
+1. Use the EntityManager class to load the InMemory database configuration (H2 in our case)
+1. Use JpaRepositoryFactory class to inject an implementation of the BookRepository interface.

+The code in our test file will look like this:

 ```java
 class NoSpringBookRepositoryTest {